FelixTheStudent/cellpypes/README.md

 A few observations:

+-   Note how `rule`’s *parent* argument is used to build a hierarchy.
+-   A cell type can have multiple rules, such as `CD14+ Mono`.
+Only cells for which all relevant rules apply are counted to this cell type.
 -   cellpypes works with **classes** defined by gene-based **rules**.
     Whether your classes correspond to biologically relevant **cell types** is best answered in a passionate discussion on their marker genes you would have with your peers.
 Until you are sure, “MS4A1+” is a better class name than “B cell”.
--   Note how `rule`’s *parent* argument is used to build a hierarchy.
 -   Unassigned cells (grey) are not necessarily bad but a way to respect the signal-to-noise limit.
 Unassigned cells arise for two reasons:
     -   Not enough signal for any rule to apply.
 For example, outlier